meolar/supertux-wiki/Ideas.md

 ### Cheats

 Tux wears a little party hat when you type “tux rocks”.
-When you type “iddqd”, tux shakes his head.
+When you type “do you want more snowballs”, tux shakes his head.
 When you type the name of a specific badguy, Tux looks like that badguy.

-> "iddqd? idkfa!" - RichiH 22:47, 25 Sep 2006 (BST)

 > "Pointless, useless, and we already have useful cheats." - Some Person 14:29, 17 March 2008 (UTC)

-> "LOL I spelled “Tux” with “rocks” in *Tux the Builder*!
-I'll have to dig the screenshot out...I saved it as “Tux rocks”. - Julius\_Freezer 23:58, 2 July 2009 (UTC)

 > "IT DOTH COOL!!!!!
 I shalt put that intoeth mine version of Super tux." - Rorikdude

-In the mapeditor it should be selectable if the cheats are on or off, maybe for every cheat.
+In the worldmap editor it should be selectable if the cheats are on or off, maybe for every cheat.
 Because some cheats will cause a level to malfunction.

 > "Or disable cheats altogether.
-Or, cheats such as ghost() could be built in via the console--sector.Tux.rock(), or sector.Tux.do\_iddqd()?" - Julius\_Freezer 23:58, 2 July 2009 (UTC)
+Or, cheats such as ghost() could be built in via the console--sector.Tux.rock(), or sector.Tux.do_headshake()?" - Julius\_Freezer 23:58, 2 July 2009 (UTC)

 ### Improved Tux Surroundings Viewing